snowplow/scala-maxmind-iplookups/README.md

     $ sbt assembly

-The 'fat jar' is now available as:
+The fat jar is now available as:

     target/scala-maxmind-geoip-0.0.1-fat.jar